-No Director or an entity connected with a Director had a material interest, either directly or indirectly, in any transaction, arrangement or contract of significance to the business of the Group to which the Company or any of its subsidiaries was a party during the year ended 31 December 2023.
+Other than Mr. Levitskii and Axioma's interest in the Irrevocable Undertaking (as defined in the paragraphs headed "Rights Issue" in this Directors' Report), no Director or an entity connected with a Director had a material interest, either directly or indirectly, in any transaction, arrangement or contract of significance to the business of the Group to which the Company or any of its subsidiaries was a party during or at the end of the year ended 31 December 2024.